“Those who dream by day are cognizant of many things which escape those who dream only by night.” Edgar Allan Poe

 The Cognitive Neuroscience of Thought Laboratory at the University of British Columbia studies the subconscious part of the brain.
 Scientists at UBC feel that daydreaming is part of a creative thinking process, which gives us the eureka moments that analytical thinking can’t.
 Our logical and analytical thought process tend to base decision-making on past experience and risk assessments.
 Our creative side looks for new ideas and possibilities and shouldn’t be ignored.

 For me, daydreaming offers an insight into my subconscious.
-I sometimes let my limiting beliefs take over and use my logical brain to stop myself from doing things by putting barriers in the way.
+I sometimes let my limiting beliefs take over and use my logical brain to stop myself from doing things.
+I’m good at putting barriers in the way.
 I use my past experiences to convince myself my ideas are unachievable and I should be happy with what I have.
 My daydreams are telling me a different story though.
 They’re showing me what I really want and maybe it’s time to turn those thoughts into action.
+This is the power behind daydreaming.